Skip to content

 Following the rules

 The Beauchamp and Childress schema of respect for autonomy, beneficence, non-maleficence and justice is often adopted.
 Patients should not smoke (no one should): it’s hazardous to their health and 50% of smokers will die from a smoking-related illnessinsert-reference-of-your-choice.
 (This includes the fictitious lady who smoked only 19 a day.)
 Beneficence requires that we act in patients’ best interests and stop them smoking: confiscating cigarettes and frisking visitors for contraband.
 At the same time, non-maleficence requires us to prevent the effects of withdrawal that we enforce.
 If patients refuse to use them, we might have to sneak nicotine patches in under the dressings.
-Justice requires that we treat all patients equally, not spending too much time stopping the smoking because obese patients need to get on the treadmills and time must be allocated to preventing cake-smuggling.
-Then respect for autonomy requires that patients decide for themselves whether or not to smoke (or eat too much).
+Justice requires that we treat all patients equally, not spending too much time stopping smoking because obese patients need to get on the treadmills, and time must be allocated to preventing cake-smuggling.
+Then, respect for autonomy requires that patients decide for themselves whether or not to smoke (or eat too much).
 There’s the rub.Hamlet, nd.

 Considering the outcome

 An alternative, also not without its critics, justifies actions by expected outcomes.
-Jeremy Bentham (1748-1832) and John Stuart Mill (1806-1873) were the classic sources of consequentialist or utilitarian theory: that to act morally, we should try to bring about the best consequences.
-Sometimes, telling lies is right (“Is this spot really noticeable?”), and sometimes, judgement is needed to decide between opposing actions.
+Jeremy Bentham (1748-1832) and John Stuart Mill (1806-1873) were the classic sources of consequentialist or utilitarian theory: to act morally, we should try to bring the best consequences.
+Sometimes, telling lies is right (“Is this spot really noticeable?”), and sometimes, judgment is needed to decide between opposing actions.
 In health care, possible outcomes are often not clear-cut.
 Complexity and differing viewpoints make judgements difficult.

 Ethical decisions in research

 In the study, we adopted opt-out consent in which brief information (one side of A4 in large print and low reading age) was provided, and parents or young people would sign only to indicate a refusal to participate.
 (This last sentence has a Gunning-Fog readability index of 21.5.
-Anything above 12 is hard for most people to read!)Years of experience in research with young people has taught us that they will not read more than a paragraph before making a decision, and they will decide immediately, refusing a cooling-off period.
+Anything above 12 is hard for most people to read!)Years of experience in research with young people have taught us that they will not read more than a paragraph before making a decision, and they will decide immediately, refusing a cooling-off period.

 Applying a blanket rule like this can damage recruitment to very large studies, may lead to participation without effective information, and places a greater burden of time on participants which is not commensurate with the risks of participation.
 The law must be obeyed, but what if the law has been misinterpreted?
 What if the rule brings about worse outcomes?
 See what you think.